maplibre/martin/docs/src/sources-sprites.md

   sources:
     # SVG images in this directory will be published under the sprite_id "my_sprites"
     my_sprites: /path/to/some_dir
-  # This tells Martin to handle images in directories as Signed Distance Fields (SDFs)
+  # Tells Martin to handle sprites as Signed Distance Fields (SDFs)
-  # SDF-Images allow their color to be set at runtime in the map redering engine.
+  # SDF Images allow their color to be set at runtime in the map rendering engine.
   # Defaults to `false`.
   make_sdf: false
 ```